• Skip to main content

 📖 Recipe

-Bean salad with hard boiled eggs in a white bowl.
+White bean salad with tomatoes and red onions in a white bowl.

 A tangy white bean salad with tomatoes, red onions and parsley.
 It is flavored with sumac and a simple salad dressing with olive oil and vinegar.
 So easy to make and ready in 15 minutes.